Chapter 1: The Basics — Coordinates, Distances and Utility Functions

 7. Inverting a Value

-Inversion is another simple but constantly useful operation.
-The most common form in Unity game development is the inversion of a normalized value: if you have a number t that goes from 0 to 1, the inverted value 1 - t goes from 1 to 0.
-This sounds trivial, but it is used everywhere to create the "opposite" effect of a normalized parameter.
+Inversion of a normalized value: if you have a number t that goes from 0 to 1, the inverted value 1 - t goes from 1 to 0.
+The classic use case is fading same timer, opposite effect:

 using UnityEngine;